 “Are you serious?”

 “Yeah.
 I’m serious.
-Oh yeah, I almost died in January.”
+But it’s worse than that.
+I almost died in January.”

 “You did?
 What happened?”